 Why you should trust us

-Our sports experts evaluated the best ways to watch the Masters Tournament by comparing the most popular TV services head to head.
-We based our viewing recommendations on channel availability, pricing, and ease of use.
-We also considered access to other PGA Tour events, should you decide to watch more golf this year.
+Our CableTV.com Sports Editor, Taylor Kujawa, evaluated the best ways to watch the Masters Tournament by comparing the most popular TV services head-to-head.
+He based his viewing recommendations on channel availability, pricing, and ease of use.
+Taylor also considered access to other PGA Tour events, should you decide to watch more golf this year.

 Check out our How We Rank page to learn more about our methods.